-International travel is still allowed for Canadians, but the Government of Canada has implemented many new rules in recent months.
-This is in addition to the already-existing ones… and it was clearly done more in response to travel-shaming in the media than in response to any facts or evidence.
+International travel has always been allowed for Canadians, but the Government of Canada has implemented many rules in early 2021… and it was clearly done more in response to travel-shaming in the media than in response to any facts or evidence.
 That said, as your resource for all things travel, Flytrippers is publishing this overview of the rules so that you can have all the information in one place.

 International travel vs. travel within Canada